Jiffy Junk®

 What Is Jiffy Junk?

-Jiffy Junk provides junk removal and hauling services for residential and commercial clients.
-The operational model is mobile, using custom lettered vehicles and trucks to perform on-site removal and hauling.
-The core service bundle includes cleaning out apartments, homes, garages, attics, and offices, plus appliance removal, furniture and estate clean-outs, and hoarding clean-up.
+Jiffy Junk is a franchise that provides junk removal and hauling services for residential and commercial clients.
+The operational model is mobile, involving custom lettered vehicles, trucks and drivers to perform on-site services.
+The core service bundle includes cleaning out apartments, homes, garages, attics and offices; appliance removal; hoarding clean-up; furniture removal; and estate clean outs, and specifically excludes household waste removal and the hauling of liquids, gases, flammable or hazardous waste.

 Jiffy Junk Franchise: Pros and Cons